 Low Quality Jailbreak: Another reason could be a low quality Jailbreak.
 If you used software to jailbreak your iPhone, then it might have caused issues with the operating system.
 Jailbreaking isn’t certified or supported by Apple, so it can be quite easy to accidentally damage or corrupt files during the process.

 Bad Hardware: Damaged hardware could also be the cause of this issue as your phone is heavily reliant on the parts that run it.
 Hardware can be damaged by repeatedly dropping the phone and it can even be worn out by regular use.
+Sometimes, some hardware issues can also cause the iPhone screen to blink with Apple logo.

 It’s hard to nail down just one cause of an iPhone stuck on the Apple Logo, but what it really comes down to is bad or corrupted files and possibly failing hardware.
 Luckily there are a number of different ways to remedy the issue so let’s explore a few different methods.